Six Norway oil and gas fields shut as strike escalates

 The NOG said Lederne’s demand fell outside the scope of the offshore wage agreement.

-Additional reporting by Nora Buli in Oslo and Shadia Nasralla in London, Editing by Clarence Fernandez and Jane Merriman
+Additional reporting by Nora Buli in Oslo and Shadia Nasralla in London, Editing by Clarence Fernandez, Jane Merriman and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.